SafetyMarcus/AutoScreenshot/README.md

 An easy way to take localised screenshots on Android using robotium

 # Using AutoScreenshot
 First add autoscreenshot to your application's gradle file.

-`compile 'com.safetymarcus.autoscreenshot:1.0'` (Hasn't been released to JCenter/Maven yet)
+Ensure that you have JCenter added as one of your repositories to either your project build.gradle or your module build.gradle.

+`compile 'com.safetymarcus.autoscreenshot:autoscreenshot:1.0.1'`

 Set up robotium to compile into your test environment.
-This can easily be done in a separate directory from your other tests by using flavours.
+If necessary, this can easily be done in a separate directory from your other tests by using flavours.

-`androidTestCompile 'com.jayway.android.robotium:robotium-solo:5.3.1'`
+`androidTestCompile 'com.jayway.android.robotium:robotium-solo:+'`

+It is also necessary to have commons io added to your project in order to allow for the saving and deleting of files.

+`compile group: 'commons-io', name: 'commons-io', version: '+'`

 Next add a test for the activity that you want to take screenshots in.
 This test should extend `ScreenshotTest<YourActivity>`.
 You will be required to override `getActivityIntent()`.
 This is a convenience method that allows you to pass in information needed when setting up your activity when changing between the different locales.